apacheignite/documentation/data-grid/transactions.md

   * `TRANSACTIONAL`
   * `ATOMIC`

-`TRANSACTIONAL` mode enables fully ACID-compliant transactions, however, when only atomic semantics are needed, it is recommended that  `ATOMIC` mode is used for better performance.
+`TRANSACTIONAL` mode enables fully ACID-compliant transactions, however, when only atomic semantics are needed, it is recommended that  `ATOMIC` mode be used for better performance.

 `ATOMIC` mode provides better performance by avoiding transactional locks, while still providing data atomicity and consistency.
 Another difference in `ATOMIC` mode is that bulk writes, such as `putAll(...)`and `removeAll(...)` methods are no longer executed in one transaction and can partially fail.
 In case of partial failure, `CachePartialUpdateException` will be thrown which will contain a list of keys for which the update failed.